 Regardless, ask any kid, and he’ll tell you: pizza = happiness.
 It’s so adored by all, the USDA should make pizza the foundation of the food pyramid.
 What other food can pull off meats, vegetables, and even fruits?

 But this beloved comestible isn’t without controversy.
 Thick or thin crust?
 (Thin, natch.)
 White or red sauce?
 (Either.)
 Pineapple?
 (Bite your tongue!)
 Clams?
 (Certainly.)
-But my favorite: Is deep-dish actually pizza or just a casserole with an identity crisis?
+But my favorite: Is deep-dish a pizza or just a casserole with an identity crisis?

 Whatever your thoughts on this humble food originally from Naples, Italy, we’ve got a version for you.